(877) 370 - 5788

 Insurance carriers need to answer to their investors.
 They scrutinize every claim and reject it if anything is out of order.
 If you have had a claim rejected, it is not too late to retain Snow Carpio and Weekley, to help you receive the benefits you deserve.
 We will help you prepare for your workers’ compensation hearing and be there by your side representing you at the hearing.

-What an Employer Should do if an Employee is Injured at Work Upon an industrial injury notice, the employer is required to immediately provide specific information to the injured worker.
+Upon an industrial injury notice, the employer is required to immediately provide specific information to the injured worker.
 The information includes:

 The address and name of the insurance carrier for the workers’ compensation